confluentinc/getting-started-guides/spring-boot/README.md

 use the [Cloud Console](https://confluent.cloud/) to create a key for you.

-Take note of the API key and secret and add them to the configuraiton file.
+Take note of the API key and secret and add them to the configuration file.
 The `sasl.username` value should contain the API key, and the `sasl.password` value should contain the API secret.